-The expression of a for-equation shall be a vector expression.
+The expression of a for-equation shall be a vector expression, where more general array expressions are treated as vector of vectors or vector of matrices.
 It is evaluated once for each for-equation, and is evaluated in the scope immediately enclosing the for-equation.
 The expression of a for-equation shall be a parameter expression.
 The iteration range of a for-equation can also be specified as Boolean or as an enumeration type, see section 11.2.2.2 for more information.
 The loop-variable (IDENT) is in scope inside the loop-construct and shall not be assigned to.
-The loop-variable has the same type as the type of the elements of the vector expression.
+For each element of the evaluated vector expression, in the normal order, the loop-variable gets the value of that element and that is used to evaluate the body of the for-loop.